HPSoftware/VuGenPowerPack/XmlViewAddin/README.md

 useful functionality but to introduce the readers to the VuGen extensibility mechanism.

 ###Compilation Note
-To compile the project you must add *%LR_DIR%\bin* to the reference paths of the project.
+To compile the project you must add *%LR_DIR%\bin* to the reference paths of the project, where %LR_DIR% is the path to your LoadRunner installation.
 There is a compiled version in the *bin* directory in the root of the repository.
 If you don't want to compile yourself you can copy the content of this directory to *%LR_DIR%\addins\extra\XmlViewAddin*.

 ## Addins
 ### Directory Structure
 VuGen 11.5x is based on [SharpDevelop 4.1](http://www.icsharpcode.net/opensource/sd/) and therefore it uses the SharpDevelop (SD) extensibility layer.
-There is an additional layer of services but it is not used in this example.
 VuGen itself contains only the core extensibility layer and the application starter, all other functionality including code editing, recording, replaying, script management, etc... are extensions to VuGen written in the same way as presented here.